kbbodner/resistance_and_tolerance/README.md

 ***Figure(s): 3 & S2 (from Baseline_Figs.R)***

 **Summary:** Here we conduct simulations and statistical analyses to see how dosage of parasites, arena size, and exposure duration influence estimates of infection resistance and infection tolerance differences.
 Simulations of different exposure conditions are produced from Data_Functions.R and statistics from Poisson generalized linear models (for infection resistance differences) and Cox proportional hazards models (for infection tolerance differences) from Stats_Functions.R.
 To recreate statistics from Table 2 & S2 run Baseline_Stats.R and to recreate Figures 3 and S2, run Baseline_Figs.R.
+Copies of .csv files can be found in the data folder.
 Please ensure you have downloaded all coding file dependencies outlined in the **Code Overview Figure**.

 ## AVOIDANCE ANALYSIS